-Terra's Do Kwon Wins Extradition Appeal in Montenegro
+Terra’s Do Kwon Wins Extradition Appeal in Montenegro as Case Heads for Retrial

 Kwon had appealed against his extradition request to the U.S., where he faces fraud charges related to the collapse of the Terra ecosystem.

 Terra collapsed in mid-2022, leading to billions of dollars of investor funds being wiped out.
-Kwon fled to Montenegro after Terra’s failure and has been held in the country ever since.
+Kwon fled to Montenegro after Terra’s failure but was arrested on charges of possession of falsified official documents.
+He is serving a sentence of four months in prison while the country approves his extradition and decides the destination.

-The U.S. government asked for Kwon's extradition to face charges and go on trial for his role in Terra's implosion.
+The U.S. and South Korean governments have asked for Kwon’s extradition for his role in Terra’s implosion.

+According to the announcement, the case is heading for a retrial because "there are no clear and valid reasons for decisive facts regarding the order of arrival of requests" for extradition from the U.S. and South Korea.

+The Terraform Labs co-founder’s lawyer, Goran Rodic, has previously told CoinDesk that local courts were facing political pressure in order to push the extradition through.

 Disclosure

-Note: UPDATE (March 5, 13:20 UTC): Adds details and updates headline.